• Graduate Program

 Research, policymaking, and business rely on ever-bigger data to answer wide-ranging questions.
 What are the risk factors for developing a disease?
 How to assess the risk profile of a new customer, when determining the appropriate insurance premium?
 How to best forecast unemployment?
 How to optimally target online advertisements?
 Machine-learning techniques are well-suited to answer such data-driven questions.

-In this course, we provide a fast-paced and solution-oriented introduction to machine-learning algorithms.
-Special attention is paid to the theoretical foundations of machine-learning algorithms, as well as real-life applications.
+In this course, we provide a fast-paced foundational introduction to machine-learning techniques.
+Special attention is paid to the mathematical foundations of machine-learning algorithms, how to implement these from scratch, and how to avoid pitfalls such as overfitting.

 During the lectures, we will introduce you to a wide variety of machine-learning techniques, ranging from linear and nonlinear regression models to dimensionality-reduction techniques and clustering methods, as well as deep learning using neural networks.

-During the lab sessions, we will guide you step by step through real-life case studies in economics, business, and medicine.
-We discuss how to implement machine-learning solutions, from conceptualizing the problem and implementing the appropriate techniques in Python, to evaluating the quality of your solution and ensuring its scalability, as well as overcoming challenges such as overfitting.
+During the lab sessions, we will guide you step by step through real-life case studies in economics, business, and other fields.
+We discuss how to implement machine-learning solutions in a broad sense; from conceptualizing the problem and implementing the appropriate techniques in Python, to evaluating the quality of your solution, overcoming challenges such as overfitting, and ensuring your solution is scalable and ready to be deployed.

 Schedule

-The course will be a mix of lectures, tutorials and computer labs which is designed to foster an engaging and collaborative learning environment.
+The course comprises a mix of lectures and computer lab sessions which are designed to foster an engaging and collaborative learning environment.
+In addition, the teachers will provide you with self-study instructions prior to and during the course.
+Such self-study is necessary for an effective learning process.
 The course spans five days, Monday to Friday.

 Indicative timetable: